oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 6.1.27.6 Product Status

-For each item in `/vulnerabilities` it must be tested that the element `product_status` exists.
+For each item in `/vulnerabilities` it MUST be tested that the element `product_status` exists.

 The relevant value for `/document/category` is: